Standards of Conduct

 Supervisors and faculty members play a key role in both preventing and responding to discriminatory acts or behaviors.

-3-5.
-Dean of Students; Title IX Coordinator; University Police
+4-5.
+Dean of Students; Title IX Coordinator; Human Resources; University Police

-Complainants of sexual misconduct must be provided with certain notifications and procedural protections in accordance with the requirements of the Clery Act.
-The Dean of Student’s Office, Title IX Coordinator, and University Police will coordinate to ensure notifications and protections are provided to students and employees.
+Complainants of sexual misconduct or interpersonal violence must be provided with certain notifications and procedural protections in accordance with the requirements of the Clery Act.
+The Dean of Student’s Office, Title IX Coordinator, Human Resources, and University Police will coordinate to ensure notifications and protections are provided to students and employees.

-Additional information about the procedural protections, training, and resources for complainants is contained in EWU Policy 402-04, Investigations of Employees for Sexual Harassment, Sexual Misconduct, & Sexual & Interpersonal Violence, EWU Policy 603-01, Campus Safety, Security & Crime Prevention, and the EWU Student Conduct Code, Chapter 172-121 WAC.
+Additional information about the procedural protections, training, and resources for complainants is contained in EWU Policy 402-05, Title IX Investigations & Hearings, EWU Policy 603-01, Campus Safety, Security & Crime Prevention, and the EWU Student Conduct Code, Chapter 172-121 WAC.

 The University Police are responsible for providing training to the campus community and resources for complainants for the aspects of this policy that also constitute criminal conduct, including acts of sexual and interpersonal violence, as detailed in EWU Policy 603-01, Campus Safety, Security and Crime Prevention.